Eldalie/DataViz/ProcessBook.md

 # this is our process book

-Description: Visulaitaion tool to show how rock involve in time.
+Description: Visulaitaion tool to show how rock evolve in time.

 We will focus on this genre :
     - pop rock